-The Department receives congressional appropriations as financing sources for general funds, and on occasion, will also receive congressional appropriations for working capital funds.
-These funds either expire annually, some on a multi-year basis, or do not expire.
-When authorized by legislation, these appropriations are supplemented by revenues generated by sales of goods or services.
+The Department receives congressional appropriations as financing sources for general funds, and on occasion, will also receive congressional appropriations for WCFs. funds either expire annually, some on a multi-year basis, or do not expire. authorized by legislation, these appropriations are supplemented by revenues generated by sales of goods or services.
 The Department recognizes revenue as a result of costs incurred for goods and services provided to other federal agencies and the public.
-Full-cost pricing is the Department's standard policy for services provided as required by OMB Circular No. A-25, "User Charges."
+Full-cost pricing is Department's standard policy for services provided as required OMB Circular No. A-25, "User Charges."
 The Department recognizes revenue when earned within the constraints of its current system capabilities.
 In some instances, revenue is recognized when bills are issued.